Bell County, Kentucky: Education

 Three public school districts operate in the county:

 Bell County School District

 The largest of the three in enrollment and by far the largest in geographic scope.
-The Bell County School District operates six mainstream K–8 "school centers", one alternative school, one high school, and a newly commissioned technology center built to replace the aging vocational center.
+The Bell County Schools operates six mainstream K–8 "school centers", one alternative school, one high school, and a newly commissioned technology center built to replace the aging vocational center.
 It is located on the high school campus and the buildings are connected by an elevated, enclosed walkway.
 The new technology center is also slated to house the County Board of Education pending its move from their office in the city of Pineville building.
 Lone Jack High School (in Fourmile) and the old Bell County High School were consolidated into Bell County High School in the early 1980s.

 Middlesboro Independent Schools

 The second-largest of the three, with boundaries coinciding exactly with the corporate limits of Middlesboro.
 The district operates one elementary school, one middle school, and one high school.
 The two elementary schools are separate facilities that share the same campus design (both schools are designed in an "X" shape), and the middle and high schools are separate facilities on one campus on the west side of town.
 In recent years Middlesboro Independent Schools has leased the X-shaped building formerly used as East End Intermediate to a local church.